DangerBlack/nodss/README.md

 ## Library

 The library can be imported in other project to perform some google query.
-Pay attention google may detect you are doing something some deep google policy so do not abuse it.
+Pay attention google may detect you are doing something against some deep google policy so do not abuse it.

 ## Why?